 Our multidisciplinary team is experienced in assessing, diagnosing, and treating dual diagnosis patients with co-occurring disorders.
 Every patient at CCI receives a comprehensive mental health evaluation upon intake an admission.
 That’s how we ensure a complete and accurate diagnosis.
 Once we complete an evaluation and arrive at a diagnosis of a mental health disorder, and addiction disorder, or both, we help patients manage or overcome the symptoms of both their mental health and/or alcohol/substance use disorder.
 We treat both at the same time, because evidence shows that’s the most effective approach.

-The Benefits of Inpatient Treatment for Dual Diagnosis and Co-Occurring Disorders
+The Benefits of Treatment for Dual Diagnosis and Co-Occurring Disorders

-- Patients are completely removed from the situations and people that might exacerbate their mental health symptoms and/or influence their use of alcohol or substances
+- Patients learn about the situations and people that might exacerbate their mental health symptoms and/or influence their use of alcohol or substances

 - Patients work closely with their counselors to identify the underlying cause of their mental health disorder and their alcohol/substance use disorder